nuprl/cs2500-server/README.md

 cs2500-server
 =============

+This package is currently unstable, and mostly unusable.
+It require the cs2500-scripts package to be reorganized and renamed cs2500-lib.

 This package contains the cs2500 assignment and grades server startup scripts, configurations files, checker scripts, assignment and grade automation scripts.